bgriffen/academic-kickstart/content/authors/admin/_index.md

 Hi.
 I’m Brendan, a computational astrophysicist by training with core interests in biology, engineering and computer science based between San Francisco, California and Brisbane, Australia.
 I enjoy combining different technologies to solve challenging problems.

-I'm currently CTO and co-founder of a (soon to be announced) startup focused on reversing heart failure, deploying complex *in silico* and *in vitro* systems at the intersection of computer science, robotics, tissue engineering, immunology and stem cell biology.
-Stay tuned.
+I'm currently Chief Technology Officer and co-founder at Dynomics startup focused on reversing heart failure, deploying complex *in silico* and *in vitro* systems at the intersection of computer science, robotics, tissue engineering, immunology and stem cell biology.

 I'm also the Project Lead on the [Caterpillar Project](https://www.caterpillarproject.org/), a large computational galaxy formation suite at MIT focusing on the origin and evolution of the Milky Way.
 I am also a project collaborator on the more general galaxy formation project of [Illustris](http://www.illustris-project.org/) at the Center For Astrophysics at Harvard University.